eernstg/invariant_collection/README.md

 Note that `IList<T>` is a subtype of `List<T>` for all `T`.
-This means that a given library _L_ can be modified to use `IList<T>` rather than `List<T>` as return types (especially, for lists that are subject to mutation), and interal computations (local variables, private methods) can use `IList<T>` rather than `List<T>` (again, especially for lists that are mutated).
+This means that a given library _L_ can be modified to use `IList<T>` rather than `List<T>` as return types (especially, for lists that are subject to mutation).
+Internal computations (using local variables, private methods) can use `IList<T>` rather than `List<T>` everywhere (again, especially for lists that are mutated).
 In code that interacts with other libraries, an `IList<T>` can be passed when a `List<S>` is expected whenever `T` is a subtype of `S`.
 This could occur, say, because the callee hasn't been updated yet, or because they don't plan to mutate that list.
-Next, an `IList<T>` can also be passed to other libraries when an `IList<T>` is expected (note the improved type safety in the case where multiple libraries will mutate the list).
+Next, an `IList<T>` can of course also be passed to other libraries when an `IList<T>` is expected, which would be the case when multiple libraries have switched to use `invariant_collection` (and they are now helping each other to preserve the invariance property for lists that need it).

-If a `List<T>` is available in _L_, and it should be passed as an actual argument to a method in some other library which is expecting an `IList<T>`, then we will get a compile-time error (`List<T>` is not assignable to `IList<T>`), and it is then known that this particular invocation may need a from-scratch check.
-This means that we have changed an unsafe situation to a situation where a run-time check is performed before the actual run-time failure occurs (if any), and the situation could even be made statically safe with some more work.
+If a `List<T>` is available in _L_, and it should be passed as an actual argument to a method in some other library which is expecting an `IList<T>`, then we will get a compile-time error (`List<T>` is not assignable to `IList<T>`).
+This is a _good_ kind of breakage because it most likely indicates that this other library intends to mutate the list, and hence they need to receive the list with a static type which is invariant.
+We may then check that the given list is indeed invariant, and give it the type `IList<T>`, and pass it&mdash;safely.